-African Development Bank, Pan African Federation Of Accountants Launch $5.2 Million Initiative To Professionalise African Accountancy Sector
+African Development Bank, Pan African Federation of Accountants launch $5.2 million initiative to professionalise African accountancy sector

 The Bank Group chose PAFA as project implementing partner because of the umbrella group’s unrivalled pan-continental reach.
 It has 57 professional accountancy organisations as members across 47 countries.
 The partnership will also harness the African Professionalisation Initiative, a collaboration between PAFA, the African Organisation of Supreme Audit Institutions (AFROSAI) and the African Association of Accountants General.

-Additionally, the project to address this pressing challenge will implement learning programmes, enhance the institutional capacity of Professional Accountancy Organisations, and boost women's participation in the profession through targeted mentorship and training.
+Additionally, the project to address this pressing challenge will implement learning programmes, enhance the institutional capacity of Professional Accountancy Organisations, and boost w’men’s participation in the profession through targeted mentorship and training.

 The initiative is also expected to advance strategic goals, including an African Continental Free Trade Area target of standardising professional qualifications and skills mobility, enhancing recognition of the credentials of Africa's financial professionals across borders.